slicervm/docs.slicervm.com/docs/reference/networking.md

 * Newer mode, less tested than bridge or CNI modes
 * Additional complexity in managing the network namespaces and cleaning up all resources in error conditions or crashes
+* Maximum node group name including the suffix `-` and a number, can't be longer than 15 characters.
+I.e. `agents-1` up to `agents-1000` is fine, but `isolated-agents-1` would not fit.

 Example: